SamStudio8/samstudio8.github.io.off/_posts/2015-04-27-what-am-i-doing.md

 to a broad view of where the project as whole is heading.
 We discussed how it is difficult to assemble entire genomes from metagenomic datasets due to environmental bias, PCR bias and clearly, computational troubles.

-I'd described my project at a talk previously;
+I'd described my project at a talk previously:

-<blockquote>...it's like trying to simultaneously assemble thousands of jigsaws but some of the jigsaws are heavily duplicated and some of the jigsaws hardly appear at all, a lot of the pieces are missing and quite a few pieces that really should fit together are broken.
+<blockquote>[...] it's like trying to simultaneously assemble thousands of jigsaws but some of the jigsaws are heavily duplicated and some of the jigsaws hardly appear at all, a lot of the pieces are missing and quite a few pieces that really should fit together are broken.
 Also the jigsaws are pictures of sky.</blockquote>

-Lately I've started to wonder how this is even possible, how can we state with confidence that we've assembled a whole environment?
+Lately I've started to wonder how this is even possible: how can we state with confidence that we've assembled a whole environment?
 How do we know the initial sample contained all the species?
 How can we determine what is sequencing error and what is real and rare?
 How on Earth are we supposed to identify all affinities in variation for all species across millions of reads that are shorter than my average